n1tranquilla/secret-unspoken-blog/src/pages/from-the-other-side.md

 He then mentioned a conference in the states that could help him in the way he needed.
 I was pretty hesitant at first.
 1. How much would a weekend change a person, really?
 I was pretty skeptical.
-2. Tt was pretty pricey just for three days, plus the airfare and hotels.
+2. It was pretty pricey just for three days, plus the airfare and hotels.
 We just didn’t have the finances to pull it off.

 But Nathan was insistent.
 In fact, I had never seen him so sure and passionate about doing something that, so I thought that if he comes out of it with any sort of help for himself, maybe it’s not a bad idea.
 I agreed and off he went.